 Through his legacy, Chancellor Wells continues to support Indiana University.
 In his estate, he provided for an annual graduate fellowship.
 The fellowship will be awarded each year to students who demonstrate the qualities for which Chancellor Wells was renowned: leadership abilities, academic excellence, character, social consciousness, and generosity of spirit.
 One fellowship will be awarded each year, although more than one award may be possible during a given year.

 Note: The award must be used for the year it is awarded.
 A recipient cannot place this award into a "reserve status" because of receiving another award.
 The awardee of the Wells Graduate Fellowship during award year may not accept financial assistance from another source for that academic year.

-- Two (2) additional letters of recommendation
+Two (2) additional letters of recommendation

-- Personal statement from the candidate (no longer than 2 pages)
+Personal statement from the candidate (no longer than 2 pages)

-- Curriculum vitae/resume for the candidate
+Curriculum vitae/resume for the candidate